Jura coffee machine repairs

 My machine had delivered 10,500 cups over five years and was now leaking half a cup of coffee into the grounds dump bin.
 This implied a worn seal (O-ring) somewhere.
 The simplest cause of a leak would be a worn O-ring on the chamber water inlet nozzle at the bottom of the brewing unit.
 Look into the lower parts of the machine and you’ll see a water pipe coming in from the side; behind it a nozzle points upwards.
 This nozzle can be seen and almost reached when the mechanism is at the top of its travel.
 Other causes of a leak could be the two large O-rings inside the brewing unit and this requires a lot of dismantling.
 With experience you might be able to replace the inlet O-ring in situ (but you might need to dismantle the thing to get the experience in the first place).

-It takes a few hours to service and replace the brewing unit.
-However it took a few weeks to understand that I needed a brewing unit.
-You will need a few Torx drivers; hexagonal and possibly unique screwdriver bits to remove all screws.
-A pry tool (used for mobile phones) will help where plastic lugs hold on the side and top panels.
-Empty the beans; water store and remove the waste tray.
-On the Jura F90 use pliers to undo two oval headed screws at the back at the top.
+Empty and or vacuum out the beans; remove the water tank and the waste trays.
+You will need a few Torx drivers and a unique screwdriver or pliers to remove the oval opening screws at the back.
+A pry tool used for mobile phones will help where plastic lugs hold on the side and top panels.
+On the Jura F90 you can use pliers to undo two oval headed screws at the back.
 If you mash them up you can replace them with regular screws.
-You’ll be able to remove the top panel after removing two black screws on the top surface and using a pry tool to disconnect two lugs at the front edge.You don’t want to dismantle the coffee grinder and its hopper.
+You’ll be able to remove the top panel after removing two more screws on the top surface and using a pry tool to disconnect two lugs at the front edge.You don’t want to dismantle the coffee grinder and its hopper.
 Retain the hopper’s rubber seals or glue them in place before you lose them.
 Four screws hold the central back body panel and side panels.
 The side panels are removed by using a pry tool to release lugs all down the edge where these panels meet the front.
-Work slowly to manoeuvre the side panels towards the back.
-If you simply want to clean the brewing unit externally then just remove the panel on the water side.
-Find the water inlet just where the water tank sits.
-A screw here allows you to remove its plastic holder – but take a photo of how it slots in.
-This gives access to the lower end of the brewing unit.
-If the plastic piece is still it the way, you can ease off the water pipe from the water inlet and put it aside.
-As I said you might get away with not disassembling the brewing unit.
+Work slowly to slide/manoeuvre the side panels backwards.

 The brewing unit exposed